pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 // result is not accessible here
 ```

-Another feature of blocks is, that they implicitly return their last value.
+Another feature of blocks is, that they implicitly return their last value. <br />
 So you are able to declare new bindings in the following way:

 ```